jaygupta-2k/letter-sort-cli/README.md

 # Color Sort
-Recreating the classical color sort game in Python.
+Recreating the classic color sort game in Python.

 ## How to run?
 1. Get the code.